BEASTS OF LEGEND

 Credit: Alyzah K

 What was your room like when you were a little kid?
-Do you remember fearing that monster lurking under the bed or inside the closet, waiting for the light to fade?
+Do you remember fearing that monster under the bed or inside the closet?
 Don't worry, you're not alone.
-Since ancient times, humans have conceived and perpetuated myths and stories about supernatural beings, monsters, or creatures with terrifying physical attributes and shocking powers dwelling in the remote corners of our world.
+Since ancient times, humans have conceived and perpetuated myths and stories about supernatural beings, monsters, or creatures with terrifying physical attributes and incredible powers.
+Come with us to learn about these 10 terrifying mythical creatures of history!
+Are you brave enough to meet them?

 Loch Ness Monster